mobizt/Firebase-ESP8266/src/README.md

-#### Set child nodes's key and value (using JSON data or FirebaseJson object) to the defined database path if defined database path's ETag matched the ETag value
+#### Set child node's key and value (using JSON data or FirebaseJson object) to the defined database path if defined database path's ETag matched the ETag value

 This will replace any child nodes inside the defined path with node' s key and value defined in JSON data or FirebaseJson object.